-Once the student has fulfilled the two-day attendance rule above, to compute minutes enrolled, find the longest day the student attended (limited to 360 minutes) on any day on or before Sept.
-19 and the longest day the student attended (limited to 360 minutes) on or after Sept.
-20, but on or before Oct.
-4. Add the two numbers together, and divide by 2, rounded to a whole minute.
+Once the student has fulfilled the two-day attendance rule above, to compute minutes enrolled, find the longest day the student attended (limited to 360 minutes) on any day on or before September 19 and the longest day the student attended (limited to 360 minutes) on or after September 20, but before October 4.
+Add the two numbers together and divide by 2, rounded to a whole minute.